 Use keywords in your link text.
 Those are the words people are looking for.

 Make sure keywords appear to the left of the screen, at, or near the beginning of your link text.
 This is called frontloading.
 People scan down the left and you want them to see the keywords immediately.
 You also have more control that way over where they appear on different devices and screen sizes.

 Search engines also prioritise keywords in link text.

 Links help people find supporting or related information, but they also send people away from your page.
 Help people make those decisions more strategically by giving them a clear idea of what to expect when they click away.
 For example:

 - Write descriptive and meaningful link text that accurately describes the content you are linking to.

 - Do not use ‘click here’, ‘read more’ or other generic words in links.

 - Never use a URL for link text.

 Link text should make sense when read out of context.
 This helps people when scanning pages.

-Being clear about the link purpose is also a criteria for meeting web content accessibility guidelines.
+Being clear about the link purpose is also a criterion for meeting web content accessibility guidelines.